VFA-211: 1980s

-In 1980 VF-211 added the Tactical Air Reconnaissance Pod System TARPS mission.
+In 1980, VF-211 added the Tactical Air Reconnaissance Pod System TARPS mission.
 In 1983, VF-211 changed carriers to USS Ranger.
 In 1985 they deployed with USS Kitty Hawk as USS Kitty Hawk was upgraded to handle F/A-18 Hornets.
 VF-211 would move to USS Constellation, USS Kitty Hawk and USS Nimitz in the following years.
 In 1986 VF-211 took part in trials of experimental water based camouflage schemes, painting at least four aircraft in temporary schemes that consisted of browns and greys, three different shades of each colour being used.
+In 1988, Nimitz, with VF-211 embarked, provided security off the coast of South Korea during the 1988 Olympic Games in Seoul, then in October, the squadron operated in the North Arabian Sea and Persian Gulf participating in Operation Earnest Will, the protection of reflagged Kuwaiti tankers.
 In April 1989, VF-211 upgraded to the F-14A+ (later designated F-14B).

 1990s

 In 1991, VF-211 deployed to support the aftermath of the Gulf War, providing air superiority and aerial reconnaissance imagery to coalition forces.
 In 1992, the squadron had to revert to the F-14A due to the decision to move all F-14Bs to Atlantic Fleet Squadrons.
 VF-211 would make regular deployments to the Persian Gulf in the 1990s.
-In 1996 VF-211 became the last F-14 squadron after VF-24 was disbanded and moved to NAS Oceana as NAS Miramar was handed over to the US Marines.
+In 1996 VF-211 became the last west coast F-14 squadron after VF-24 was disbanded, and moved to NAS Oceana on the east coast as NAS Miramar was handed over to the US Marines.
 In 1996 the unit also received LANTIRN capable F-14s and went on cruise in September 1997 in support of Operation Southern Watch, spending four months in the Persian Gulf.
 VF-211 flew daily sorties over Iraq, enforcing the United Nations imposed no-fly zone, providing aerial reconnaissance imagery and precision strike capability.